‘Veronica Mars’ Revival Still On The Table? Kristen Bell And Rob Thomas Want To Make More Episodes

 A Veronica Mars revival may be in the cards for television fans sometime in the future.
 TVLine is reporting that creator Rob Thomas and Veronica Mars herself, Kristen Bell, are both invested in bringing the show back as a limited series.

-The report comes from the 2017 Television Critics Association winter press tour last week, where Thomas was on hand to promote the third season of the critically acclaimed CW series iZombie.
+The report comes from the 2017 Television Critics Association winter press tour last week, where Thomas was on-hand to promote the third season of the critically acclaimed The CW series iZombie.
 He was optimistic about the chances of doing a six-hour revival, though the specifics would have to be worked out with NBC (where Kristen Bell’s current series The Good Place is airing) and, potentially, Netflix, which is but one avenue Thomas names as a space for the new series.

 The Good Place, iZombie, and Thomas’s newest development for The CW, a remake of Lost Boys, also complicate the filming schedules.

-If a revival does happen, this time it would be without crowdfunding—a change from the 2014 Veronica Mars film, which raised an astounding $5,702,153 through Kickstarter.
+If a revival does happen, this time it would be without crowdfunding — a change from the 2014 Veronica Mars film, which raised an astounding $5,702,153 through Kickstarter.

 “We want to make sure that the audience wants it, and this time around we’re not going to ask the audience to pony up for anything,” Bell told TVLine in an interview last summer.

-These comments concur with passing comments Thomas made at San Diego ComicCon 2015, again while promoting iZombie.
-At that con, Thomas says he and Bell think a “short-run” Veronica Mars revival would hew closer to HBO’s True Detective, and that they both find the idea of a Veronica Mars miniseries appealing.
+These comments concur with what Thomas said at San Diego Comic-Con 2015, again while promoting iZombie.
+At that con, Thomas said he and Bell think a “short-run” Veronica Mars revival would hew closer to HBO’s True Detective, and that they both find the idea of a Veronica Mars miniseries appealing.

 iZombie is not set to return with its third season until April, but it is a consistent performer for The CW and could easily gain a fourth season, making it the first series Rob Thomas has created to break past three seasons.
 (Rest in peace, Cupid and Party Down.)

-Another major scheduling conflict for piecing together a Veronica Mars revival currently revolve around NBC’s The Good Place.
+Another major scheduling conflict for piecing together a Veronica Mars revival currently revolves around NBC’s The Good Place.
 There’s no Veronica Mars without Veronica Mars, and Kristen Bell is currently committed as the lead of the NBC comedy.

 According to Deadline, The Good Place is “a modest Live+SD performer,” meaning it draws a decent audience from people who watch live or view recordings of the episodes within the first 24 hours of the episode’s premiere.
 Factoring in three-day time-shifted recordings, The Good Place is doing well enough for NBC that a renewal seems likely.

-Veronica’s prime love interest is also a must for any new Veronica Mars episodes, and Jason Dohring is now pulling double duty on two CW series (iZombie and the Vampire Diaries spinoff series The Originals) as Inquisitr reported late last year.
+Veronica’s prime love interest is also a must for any new Veronica Mars episodes, and Jason Dohring is now pulling double duty on two The CW series (iZombie and the Vampire Diaries spinoff series, The Originals) as Inquisitr reported late last year.

 Hey you! ???? @jason_dohring wants you to go see the #veronicamarsmovie.
 How can you say no?